 “What’s wrong?” he asks.

 “Thanks for asking.
 I guess I’m feeling slighted.
 I worked really hard making a nice dinner, and I realize I’m being selfish, because I know I should be just fine with serving you guys whether you say anything nice, help me clean up, or nothing at all.
-But when everyone just left me at the table alone, without one word of thanks, or even picking up their plates and carrying them to the dishwasher, I felt taken advantage of,” she softly replies, without being sarcastic, or name-calling.
+But when everyone just left me at the table alone, without saying thanks, or picking up their plates and carrying them to the dishwasher, I felt taken advantage of,” she softly replies, without being sarcastic, not dripping contempt non-verbally, without name-calling.

 And if he still doesn’t get it?